-This Consultant Fee is pursuant to Bylaw § 16(B)(11) and independent from the Commission's "Rules for Hiring Outside Consultants" pursuant to authority under G.L.
+Pursuant to Bylaw § 16(B)(11) and independent from the Commission's authority under G.L.
 Ch.
-44, § 53G, the Commission is authorized to require an applicant to pay adopted June 21, 2007
+44, § 53G, the Commission is authorized to require an applicant to pay

 The specific consultant services may include, but are not limited to, performing or verifying the accuracy of a resource area survey and delineation, analysis of resource area functions, including but not limited to wildlife habitat evaluations, hydrogeologic and drainage analysis, and advice on environmental or land use law and legal issues.